Quick answer

 What are cicchetti and how do you eat them?

-What time should I go for cicchetti?
+What time should I go for cicchetti in Venice?

-How much does a cicchetti crawl cost?
+How much does a cicchetti crawl cost in Venice?

 A cicchetti crawl is one of the most affordable ways to eat in Venice.
-Individual cicchetti cost €1.50–3 each, a glass of house wine is €1–3.
-At each stop you'll spend €5–8 on 2–3 cicchetti plus a drink.
-A full crawl hitting 3–4 spots costs €15–30 per person — far less than a sit-down restaurant meal (€50+).
-Bring cash; most bàcari don't take cards for small amounts.
+Individual cicchetti cost €1.50–3 each, and a glass of house wine (ombra) runs €1–3.
+At a typical bacaro stop, you'll spend €5–8 on 2–3 cicchetti plus a drink.
+A full crawl hitting 3–4 spots costs €15–30 per person — far less than a sit-down restaurant meal, which can easily exceed €50.
+Most bàcari are cash-only, so bring small bills.

 What are the must-try cicchetti dishes?